rahulShorthlls/Rag_Assignment/readme.md

 │-- Split_data_in_chunk  # Split data into chunks
 │-- chromaDBRetriber    # store data into chromadb
 │-- Rag.py               #Retive data feed to llm
-│-- config.py            # Stores API keys and threshold settings
-           # Pre-trained embedding models (if any)
 ```

 ---